albertknows/albert_on_data/content/posts/making-free-website.md

 ---
-title: how to make a free website in less than one hour
+title: How to Make a Free Website in Less Than One Hour
-seo_title: how to make a free website in less than one hour
+seo_title: How to Make a Free Website in Less Than One Hour
 summary: pretty much how I made this website lmao
 seo_desc: pretty much how I made this website lmao
 createdAt: 2020-09-14 18:00:00